Income Protection is an insurance policy that usually pays out until retirement if you're unable to work due to illness or injury

 The one protection policy every working adult in the UK should consider is the exact one that most people don't have – ‘Income Protection’.
 In fact, according to a survey by Which? magazine - only 9% of adults in the UK say they have some form of IP cover, compared with 41% who say they have life insurance and 16% who have some sort of Private Healthcare policy.

 The majority of employers will offer some sort of support to their staff who are off sick, although many reduce their support to statutory sick pay after just 1 or 2 months.
-Just 12% of employers offer sick employees any ongoing support after 12 months, and with state benefits being very low today, it might make sense to ensure that your family is provided for financially should the worst happen… Could you rely on your employer to preserve your lifestyle if you were unable to work?
+A survey by Direct Line found that almost half (43%) of employees reduce wages to Statutory Sick Pay after a person has been off sick for two weeks, and with state benefits only covering a set amount, it might make sense to ensure that your family is provided for financially should the worst happen… Could you rely on your employer to preserve your lifestyle if you were unable to work?
 For many people in the UK, the answer is NO!

 The cost of living